Raid on Cuxhaven

-Planning
+Background

+Nordholz airship base

+Nordholz Naval Airbase was about 8 mi south of Cuxhaven, amidst orchards.
+In August 1914 the base had been made the headquarters of the Naval Airship Division (Marine-Luftschiff-Abteilung).
+A gigantic shed had been built containing two parallel hangars, 597 ft long.
+The 4000 LT shed was built on a turntable to rotate the hangar doors into wind.
+With an airship base near Hamburg which housed another two airships, the four operational naval airships available for operations over the North Sea were accommodated.
+The four airships were Zeppelins, built in 1914, were 518 ft long, contained 794000 cuft of hydrogen, had three engines and a speed of 50 mph.
+The Zeppelins had a crew of 24 each and could lift several hundred pounds of bombs.

+Plan

-The Zeppelin sheds at the Nordholz Airbase near Cuxhaven were out of range of UK-based aircraft, so a plan was developed for the seaplane tenders HMS Engadine, (Squadron-commander Cecil Malone, who was also air commander for the raid) Riviera (Lieutenant E. D. M. Robertson) and Empress (Lieutenant Frederick Bowhill), supported by the Harwich Force, a group of cruisers, destroyers and submarines commanded by Commodore Reginald Tyrwhitt, to launch three seaplanes each from their station near Helgoland in the German Bight.
+The Zeppelin sheds at the Nordholz Airbase near Cuxhaven were out of range of UK-based aircraft, so a plan was developed for the seaplane tenders HMS Engadine, (Squadron-commander Cecil Malone, who was also air commander for the raid) Riviera (Lieutenant E. D. M. Robertson) and Empress (Lieutenant Frederick Bowhill), supported by the Harwich Force destroyers and the Oversea Submarine Flotilla (Commodore Reginald Tyrwhitt) and the attached cruisers, HMS Arethusa, Fearless and Undaunted, to launch three seaplanes each from a point north of Helgoland in the German Bight.
 The objective was to reconnoitre military installations in the area and if possible, bomb the Zeppelin sheds at Cuxhaven.
-Lieutenant Erskine Childers RNVR, the yachtsman and author of Riddle of the Sands, who had sailed the area before the war, provided the navigational briefing and accompanied Flight Commander Cecil Kilner as navigator and observer.
+Lieutenant Erskine Childers RNVR, the yachtsman and author of The Riddle of the Sands, who had sailed the area before the war, provided the navigational briefing and accompanied Flight Commander Cecil Kilner as navigator and observer.

 Raid

 On Christmas Day, 1914, the first combined sea and air strike was executed by the Royal Navy, aimed at locating and if possible bombing the dirigible sheds housing German Zeppelins, to forestall attacks by the airships on Britain.
 The air temperature was just above 0 °C and of the nine seaplanes lowered to the water, only seven (three Short Improved Type 74 "Folders", two Short Type 81 Folders and two Short Type 135 Folders, all carrying three 20 lb bombs) were able to start their engines and take off.
 Those unable to take part, a Short Type 81 (serial no. 122) and a Short "Improved Type 74" (serial no. 812), were winched back on board.

 Fog, low cloud and anti-aircraft fire prevented the raid from being a complete success, although several sites were attacked.
 Nevertheless, the raid demonstrated the feasibility of attack by ship-borne aircraft and showed the strategic importance of this new weapon.
-According to a telegram dated 7 January 1915, held in the "Churchill Archives Centre", at Churchill College, Cambridge, the "Admiralty Chief Censor intercepted message from Hartvig, Kjobenhaven to the Daily Mail, reporting that the British aerial raid on Cuxhaven [Germany] had forced the German Admiralty to remove the greater part of the High Seas Fleet from Cuxhaven to various places on the Kiel Canal."
+According to a telegram dated 7 January 1915, the "Admiralty Chief Censor intercepted message from Hartvig, Kjobenhaven to the Daily Mail, reporting that the British aerial raid on Cuxhaven [Germany] had forced the German Admiralty to remove the greater part of the High Seas Fleet from Cuxhaven to various places on the Kiel Canal."